ajsmit/R_courses/content/quantecol/chapters/08-PCA.md

 In the plot, above, the red line is the broken stick components and the black line the eigenvalues for the different PCs.
 See Numerical Ecology with R pp. 121-122 for more information about how to decide how many PCs to retain.

-Now we can assemble a plot, and in it focus on the first to PCs.
-It seems somewhat complex, but the code can easily be deciphered.
+Now we can assemble a plot, and in it focus on the first two PCs.
+It seems somewhat complex, but the code can easily be deciphered if you read through it 'layer-by-layer':

 ```r